Navayana: History

-Ambedkar was an Indian leader influential during the colonial era and early post-independence period of India.
-He was the fourteenth child in an impoverished Maharashtra Schedule caste family, who studied abroad, returned to India in the 1920s and joined the political movement.
+Bhimrao R. Ambedkar was an Indian leader influential during the colonial era and the early post-independence period of India.
+He was the fourteenth child in an impoverished Maharashtra Scheduled Caste family who studied abroad, returned to India in the 1920s, and joined the political movement.
 His focus was social and political rights for the Depressed class community.
 To free his community from religious prejudice, he concluded that they must leave Hinduism and convert to a different religion.
 He chose Buddhism as the only way to end human suffering.

-Doctrines and concepts

 In 1935, following disagreements with Mahatma Gandhi, Ambedkar announced his intent to convert from Hinduism to Buddhism.
-Over the next two decades, Ambedkar studied Buddhist texts and wrote The Buddha and His Dhamma which is considered the primary doctrine of those who follow Navayana Buddhism.
+Over the next two decades, Ambedkar studied Buddhist texts and wrote The Buddha and His Dhamma which is considered the primary doctrine of those who follow Navayāna Buddhism.